-The rather-uncomfortably-named Hungry Mother State Park in Virginia is in a great location, has a cool history, and features lots of things to do.
+The rather-uncomfortably-named Hungry Mother State Park in Virginia is in a great location, has a cool history, and features lots of fun activities.

 Next, the story, because we know you want to hear it.
-A long time ago, no one really knows when, some local Indians (who were probably Yuchis) raided a white settlement.
-They supposedly carried off some women and children as captives.
-One woman, Molly Marley, escaped with her young daughter.
+A long time ago, no one really knows when, some local Indians (who were probably Yuchis) raided a Virginia settlement.
+One woman, Molly Marley, escaped with her young child.
 The two wandered through the brushes eating berries until Molly finally dropped from hunger.
-Her daughter went on.
-When the little girl reached help, all she could say was “hungry mother.”
+The child went on alone.
+When the young escapee reached help, all the child could say was “hungry mother.”

-Apropos of nothing, another Yuchi known as Luisa Menendez once married a Spanish soldier and returned with him to his homeland.
-That was sometime around 1570, or roughly forty years before Pocahontas married John Rolfe.
+Apropos of nothing, another Yuchi, known as Luisa Menendez, once married a Spanish soldier and returned with him to his homeland.
+That was sometime around 1570, or roughly 40 years before Pocahontas married John Rolfe.

 Ample parking is available on the north shore of the lake.
 There’s also a lot of parking near the Hemlock Haven Conference Center and the athletic complex.
 Sporadic parking is available elsewhere as well.